Collection: Climbing Plants

 What is the easiest climber to grow?

-There is no doubt that Clematis is one of the easiest climbing plants to grow but don't underestimate them!
+There is no doubt that clematis is one of the easiest climbing plants to grow but don't underestimate them!
 They will climb almost anything.

 Do climbing plants need a trellis?